-The solution strategy of the architecture describe the architectural decisions.
-First, the developed solution is set in an existing system of services, and first and foremost must integrate well with these systems, focusing on the specific missing features of building and running ERCs.
-These features are provided via a well-defined Web API in the ERS.
-Second, internally a microservice architecture is used to allow dynamic development, e.g., independent development and deployment cycles, and support the large variety of skills available in the academic development team.
+The solution strategy of the architecture is described by the architectural decisions.
+First, the developed solution is set in an existing system of services, and first and foremost, it must integrate well with these systems, focusing on the specific missing features of building and running ERCs.
+These features are provided via a welldefined Web API in the ERS.
+Second, internally, a microservice architecture is used to allow dynamic development, e.g., independent development and deployment cycles, and, to support the large variety of skills available on the academic development team.
 This architecture comes at the cost of increased application complexity when it comes to testing and deployment.
-The application state is shared between microservices through a database.
-The database's operation log is used to power notifications and events across microservices and real-time updates of the user interface based on WebSockets.
+The application state is shared between microservices through a database, whereby the database's operation log is used for notifications and events across microservices, e.g., for enabling real-time updates of the user interface based on WebSockets.
 Third, the ERS itself does not provide a reliable storage solution.
-The microservices simply share a common pointer to a local file system path which should be regarded as ephemeral.
-Forth, the client application manages the control flow of all user interactions and ensures the Web API operations are executed in the required order.
+The microservices simply share a common pointer to a local file system path, which should be regarded as ephemeral.
+Fourth, the client application manages the control flow of all user interactions and ensures the Web API operations are executed in the required order.
 Finally, generic functions should be developed as standalone tools with a command-line interface (CLI).
-The CLI allows integration into microservices and independent usage at the same time.
-These generic functions can be packaged in container images and executed as containers by the microservices, which ensures easy distribution through a container registry and independent updating from the microservices themselves, but also allows to run tools either next to the microservices or in an independent container cluster, thus providing scalability.
+The CLI allows for both integration into microservices and standalone use cases.
+These generic functions 12 https://github.com/o2r-project/o2r-meta can be packaged in container images and executed as containers by the microservices, which ensures easy distribution through a container registry and independent updating from the microservices themselves, but they also allow running tools either next to the microservices or in an independent container cluster, thus providing scalability.

 4.4.
 Building block view.
-The arc42 template defines architectural components in alternating layers of black box, where only the outside appearance and interaction options are described, and white box, where internal details are given.
-A white box layer then includes components described as black boxes, etc. In this work, we single out the white box view on the reproducibility service (RS) as 12https://github.com/o2r-project/o2r-meta shown in Figure 3.
-The ERS itself consists of a webserver to distribute incoming API calls to the microservices as a reverse proxy and to serve the static files of the user interface.
-The webserver also manages secure communication via HTTPS.
+The arc42 template defines architectural components in alternating layers of a black box, where only the outside appearance and interaction options are described, and a white box, where internal details are given.
+A white box layer then includes components described as black boxes, etc. In this work, we single out the white box view on the ERS as shown in Figure 3.
+The ERS itself consists of a web server to distribute incoming API calls to the microservices as a reverse proxy and to serve the static files of the user interface.
+The web server also manages secure communication via HTTPS.
 The microservices run in containers.
-The use containerised tools, namely containerit (Nüst and Hinz, 2019) and o2r-meta12, connect to a MongoDB document database for ERC metadata, users, and session information, connect to an Elasticsearch search index for full-text search and advanced queries, and access a local shared file storage which is mounted into every microservice container.
-The webserver as well as the databases also run as containers.
-The microservices are implemented in multiple programming languages, namely JavaScript (Node.js), R, and Python.
+They use containerised tools, namely containerit (Nüst and Hinz, 2019) and o2r-meta12; connect to a MongoDB document database for ERC metadata, users, and session information; connect to an Elasticsearch search index for full-text search and advanced queries; and access a local shared file storage that is mounted into every microservice container.
+The web server as well as the databases also run as containers.
+The microservices are implemented in multiple programming languages, namely JavaScript (Node.is), R, and Python.
 Each microservice is generally responsible for one endpoint in the API or for larger sets of features, such as live notifications or exporting of ERCs.